 You can’t go to Taipei without visiting at least one temple!
 They are all over the city and are an important part of Taiwanese culture.
 Lungshan Temple is the most famous temple in Taipei, so if you’re only going to visit one temple, this is the obvious choice.

 It also doesn’t hurt that Lungshan Temple is absolutely gorgeous!
 The colors are vibrant and the intricate details are unlike anything you’ve seen before.
-The outside of the temple is just as beautiful as the inside of the temple and there are several impressive water features at the entrance.
+The outside of the temple is just as beautiful as the inside of the temple.
+There are also several impressive water features at the entrance.

 Lungshan Temple is the embodiment of Taiwanese acceptance and inclusivity.
-There are three religions that practice at Lungshan Temple, and it is one of the most inclusive and welcoming places in all of Taipei.
+Three religions practice at Lungshan Temple, and it is one of the most inclusive and welcoming places in all of Taipei.

 If you enjoy fortune-telling, you’ll want to stop by the metro station across the street from the temple.
 All the best fortune tellers work from there, and it is the best place in Taipei to have your fortune told!
 Or, if you’re not into fortune-telling, you can still stop by the street food stalls nearby for a snack and some bubble tea.